 A few years ago, attribution of recent changes (if any) in ENSO or predictions of future changes were very weak.
 More recent results (e.g. Collins et al.) tend to suggest that the projected tropical warming may follow a somewhat El-Nino like spatial pattern, without necessarily altering the variability about this pattern.

 The mechanisms which might cause an El Nino event are still being investigated.
-It is difficult to find patterns which may show causes or allow forecasts.
+Major theories include:

 PLANET EARTH INDEX

 PHYSICAL SCIENCES INDEX